What you might get asked, what to say and what you can ask them

 What kind of work would I be doing?

-Translates to: Is this what I want to be doing?
+Translates to: Is this what you want to be doing?
 You don't want to accept a job where you don't really know the sort of things you'll be doing, especially if you find that your daily tasks are too easy.

 What do you offer to your clients and employees that other companies do not?

 Translates to: What benefits will you get when working here?
 It would be nice to know the little perks and bonuses you might be entitled to, to help you make up your mind about whether you'd want to work there, or to compare employers with each other.